Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Isolated QMBS

-An important class of isolated exact QMBS eigenstates appear in the context of PXP models, an effective model for the dynamics of Rydberg atoms~\cite{lesanovsky2011many, turner2017quantum} on arbitrary lattices or graphs.
-As discussed in Sec.~\ref{sec:intro}, the experimental realization and the PXP model played an important role in the emergence of QMBS as a field.
-For convenience and due to its importance, we briefly describe the system here and refer readers to the review on the subject for more details~\cite{SerbynReview}.
 In a certain limit where the nearest neighbor van-der-Walls interaction between Rydberg atoms is much larger than the detuning and the Rabi frequency, the Rydberg atoms can be modelled by two-level systems, either in its ground state or excited state, which we denote by $\downarrow$ and $\uparrow$ respectively~\cite{lesanovsky2012interacting, turner2017quantum}.
 Furthermore, in this limit, the interactions between excited Rydberg atoms effectively forbid the simultaneous excitation of nearest-neighbor atoms, hence the effective low-energy Hilbert space consists of all configurations without nearest neighbor excitations (i.e. configurations of the form $\ket{\cdots \uparrow \uparrow \cdots}$ are absent), which is sometimes referred to as the Fibonacci Hilbert space~\cite{lesanovsky2012interacting}.
 The effective Hamiltonian $H_{\textrm{PXP}}$ within this low-energy subspace allows Rydberg atoms to freely transition between their ground and excited states provided neighboring atoms are excited~\cite{lesanovsky2012interacting}.
-Its expression reads (with periodic boundary conditions)
+Its expression reads (with PBC)